csgillespie/efficientR/main.md

 Commits are the basic units of version control.
 Keep your commits 'atomic': each one should only do one thing.
 Document your work with clear and concise commit messages, use the present tense, e.g.: 'Add analysis functions'.

 Committing code only updates the files on your 'local' branch.
-To update the files stored on a remote server (e.g. on GitHub), you mush 'push' the commit.
+To update the files stored on a remote server (e.g. on GitHub), you must 'push' the commit.
 This can be done using `git push` from a shell or using the green up arrow in RStudio, illustrated in figure \@ref(fig:9-1).
 The blue down arrow will 'pull' the latest version of the repository from the remote.^[For a more detailed account of this process, see
 [GitHub's help pages](https://help.github.com/).]

 <div class="figure" style="text-align: center">